venard/Ward-s-method/README.md

-# Ward-s-method
-Ward's method with Python
+# Ward's method with Python